mbraga24/Shopify-Frontend-Assessment/README.md

 ## Installation

-1. Fork and clone the repo
+1. Fork this pository.
+1. Clone this repository onto your local machine.
+1. `cd` into this repository folder.
-1. npm install
+1. Run `npm install` to install all packages and dependencies.
+1. Run `npm start` to run the application.

 [Back To The Top](#sirius)